com-lihaoyi/os-lib/readme.md

 ```

 Similar to [os.write](#oswrite), except if the file already exists this
 over-writes the existing file contents.
-You can also pass in an `offset` to the
+You can also pass in `truncate = false`
-file you want to write to, and `truncate = false` to avoid truncating the
+to avoid truncating the file if the new contents is shorter than the old
-non-overwritten portion of the file.
+contents, and an `offset` to the file you want to write to.

-### Listing & Walking Files
+### Listing & Walking

 #### os.list